majek/idea/site/022-learning-asm32/main.md

     ret
 ```

 Why 4?
-Well, 4 recentmost bytes on the stack are the return
+Well, 4 recent most bytes on the stack are the return
 instruction pointer pushed there by the `call`, so the parameters is
 4 bytes above that.